Islington Planning Applications and Architectural Services

-Islington Planning likes:
+Islington Planning favours:

 - Islington appreciates clear and transparent information in its applications, which are individual to the site and not prescriptive or generic.
 Information should focus on the design solution along with policy requirements.

 - Islington likes developments which define a space and promote community safety.
 [This can be enabled by avoiding dark, unlit corners in a new design.]
 They should fit in the background or in context with public life in order to connect communities.
-These are so important that Islington considers them as design features, along with aesthetics.
+These are so important that Islington architects consider them as design features, along with aesthetics.